mmeinzer/mattmeinzer/posts/map-and-objects/map-and-objects.md

 ### Two ways to copy our object

 Since we don't want to modify the object being passed in through the callback function we'll need to make a copy of it.
 Two popular options for doing this are `Object.assign` as in `const newObject = Object.assign({}, origObject)` and the ES6 spread syntax, as in `const newObject = { ...origObject }`.

+These methods of copying work because we don't have any nested objects within each `artifact` object.

+If we later decided to map over the newly created `artifactsWithCityAndCountry`, the nested `whereDiscovered` object would also need to copied before modifying it if we wanted to avoid mutation.

 ### Refactored code